-The Year Abroad is an integral part of all our degree programmes and plays a key role in ensuring that our students have excellent language skills when they graduate.
-The vast majority of our students spend the third year of their course abroad in Germany and Austria.
-However, if you are studying German AND Italian, or German AND Hispanic Studies, and you are starting Italian or Spanish from scratch, you may go abroad in your second year.
+To help students get the most out of their degree, the SMLC offers flexibility about if, when, and how students go abroad.
+Most will opt to spend the third year of their degree abroad in Germany and Austria.
+However, on some degree programmes (e.g. if you are studying German AND Italian, or German AND Hispanic Studies, and starting your other language from scratch), you may instead choose to go abroad in your second year.

 Working as a ‘language assistant,’ teaching English in a secondary school

 We have an excellent success rate placing students in a wide range of schools throughout Germany and Austria, in urban and rural locations, and in primary, secondary, and adult education settings.
 We coach you through the process of applying through the British Council, which coordinates the assistants programme and offers administrative assistance for students as they prepare to move and work abroad.
 Students working as assistants support English-language classes, may deliver their own lessons with the assistance of their mentor teacher, and frequently have the opportunity to run extra-curricular activities that correspond to their own interests.
 Assistants are paid a reasonable salary, embedded in a local community, and get the opportunity to combine their modest work schedule with a variety of other pursuits.
 Students also develop transferable skills that will be vital in later life, whether or not they choose to become teachers.
 Before beginning your placement, you will take part in an orientation course abroad with other language assistants, allowing you to make friends and form a network before you start your job.
 While most students will spend an entire academic year (September-May) as an assistant, there are limited posts for half of the year.

 Apply for an independent work placement